Adjie Massaid: Personal life

+Adjie had a younger brother, Mudji Massaid, an actor and singer who was born in 1976 and married to Lucyana, a disjockey who was 10 years his junior, in 2022.
+He had an older sister, Cherie Massaid, and a half-sister, Linda Djalil, a journalist.

 Adjie married the singer Reza Artamevia on 9 February 1999.
 From this marriage, they had 2 children, named Zahwa and Aaliyah.
 They divorced on 17 January 2005, Adjie regained custody of his two children.
 Adjie built a relationship with Angelina Sondakh and they got married on 29 April 2009.
 They had one child named Keanu Dluha Jabaar Massaid, born on 9 September 2009.

-Both girls now are living with their mothers.